tonytvo/blog-generator/content/blog/favorite-tech-readings/index.md

 ---
 title: favorite readings for tech
 date: "2022-05-22T23:46:37.121Z"
-description: "Notes on Necklace May 22th 2022"
+description: "favorite readings for tech"
-tags: ["evolutionarydesign", "tdd", "algorithm"]
+tags: ["evolutionarydesign", "tdd", "algorithm", "reading", "toread"]
 ---

 Keeping up with things to reads/watch and share the one that have influenced me in my thinking.